plancherb1/academic-kickstart/content/authors/MartinoAlvarez/_index.md

 ---
 # Display name
-name: Alejandra Martínez Fariña
+name: "Martiño Crespo-Álvarez"

 # Username (this should match the folder name)
 authors:
-- AlejandraFarina
+- MartinoAlvarez

 # Is this the primary user of the site?
 superuser: false

 # Custom link to external flag
-link_to_external_url: "https://es.linkedin.com/in/alejandra-martinez-farina/en"
+link_to_external_url: "https://es.linkedin.com/in/martino-crespo"

 ---